SSR: A Swapping-Sweeping-and-Rewriting Optimizer for Quantum Circuit Transformation: Evaluation

 \subsection{Effectiveness of SSR}

 Now we will evaluate the overall performance of the comprehensive implementation of the proposed SSR algorithm.
 Our experiments were conducted on various AGs, including Grid 5x4, Google Sycamore, IBM Rochester, and IBM Heron\footnote{https://quantum.ibm.com/services/resources}.
-For Grid 5x4, RevLib circuits are tested while real quantum circuits and random circuits are used for the other three AGs.
+For Grid 5x4, we evaluate circuits from RevLib, which are widely used benchmarks in reversible and quantum circuit synthesis, covering a range of circuit sizes (6–16 qubits) and algebraic structures.
+For the other three AGs, where the qubit count is significantly larger, we use a combination of real-world quantum circuits (including QFT and quantum volume circuits), parameterized circuit families (such as TwoLocal and IQP), as well as randomly generated circuits.
+These benchmarks capture diverse structural characteristics, including different entanglement patterns, gate densities, and degrees of regularity.

 For circuits mapped to Sycamore and Rochester, we select only the first 200 layers of gates, and for Heron, the first 100 layers are used.
-This selection is reasonable because, for the current evaluation, we focus more on scaling with respect to the number of qubits rather than increasing the circuit depth; thus, taking only the initial segment of each circuit suffices for a fair assessment.
+This choice reflects practical constraints of current NISQ devices, where executable circuit depths are typically limited to tens or a few hundred layers due to noise and coherence considerations.
+Accordingly, evaluating the initial portion of each circuit provides a realistic setting for assessing optimization effectiveness.
 Note that during gate selection, SWAP gates are not decomposed into CNOT gates.
 For each tested AG, we generate input QCT circuits by compiling all benchmark circuits using two QCT algorithms, SABRE and STOCHASTIC, both of which have been integrated into Qiskit.
-The detailed experimental results are shown in Table \ref{tab:dif_qcts}.
+The detailed experimental results are shown in Tab.~\ref{tab:dif_qcts}.
 Because GA is random, SSR was executed 5 times for each set of data and the average value was finally taken.
-It can be observed that, regardless of the QCT method used, our SSR algorithm can significantly reduce circuit depth across all considered AGs (up to 29.4\% in Grid 5x4 and 16.69\% on average).
+It can be observed that, regardless of the QCT method used, our SSR algorithm can significantly reduce circuit depth across all considered AGs (up to 29.04\% in Grid 5x4 and 16.59\% on average).